This article focuses on clarifications sourced from reader queries on who needs term insurance, who doesn’t and how to calculate if you do.

 The bank will repossess the car and sell it if the loan cannot be paid.
 If this is not acceptable, then term insurance should be present to cover the loan amount.

 Most banks will insist on either loan insurance or term insurance of all borrowers at the time of approval of the loan.
-If you already have a loan insurance, you technically do not need term insurance for this purpose at least.
+If you already have loan insurance, you technically do not need term insurance for this purpose at least.

 If you have specific goals that require a certain amount of income to get fulfilled, then term insurance is a must.
 A good example is that if you are investing for children’s education, that plan should not get disrupted just because one spouse dies.
-Goals like retirement will not be impacted that much since death of one person will lower the retirement corpus requirement.
+Goals like retirement will not be impacted that much since the death of one person will lower the retirement corpus requirement.
 However, your child’s college or marriage goals should not be cut in half because one parent is no more.
 This specifically deals with cases where there are two working parents and only one of them is insured.

 Have access to a pension plan

-In the rare case you have a pension plan from your employer that increases over time, like pre-2004 government jobs, then you might consider a term plan to be unnecessary since this is a case of a “Defined Benefit” pension plan where the government offers a plan based on years of service and most importantly offers a pension amount that is guaranteed without any dependency on stock market returns and investments to be made by the employee.
-In this case only, there is no term insurance requirement for retirement.
+In the rare cases, you have a pension plan from your employer that increases over time, like pre-2004 government jobs, then you might consider a term plan to be unnecessary since this is a case of a “Defined Benefit” pension plan where the government offers a plan based on years of service and most importantly offers a pension amount that is guaranteed without any dependency on stock market returns and investments to be made by the employee.
+In this case, only, there is no term insurance requirement for retirement.

 However, if you are under NPS, then you are in the same boat as others since this is a “Defined Contribution” plan where your pension will depend on the amounts you invest every month and the returns you get every year on that investment.
 An income disruption will therefore lower the amount you can accumulate until retirement making term insurance coverage mandatory.

 Of course, you need term insurance for other goals like children’s education in both cases.